rse-aunz/rse-aunz.github.io/_posts/2020-04-28-Minutes-of-SCM-05.markdown

 ## Next Meeting
 Scheduled: 2pm (AEST) on Tuesday 26th May.

-> Notes
+> Notes:
-> These minutes have been drafted under part of the Chatham House Rule](https://www.chathamhouse.org/chatham-house-rule).
-This promotes openness, and inclusion, by not attributing any specific
-> comment to any individual/s.
+> These minutes have been drafted under part of the [Chatham House Rule](https://www.chathamhouse.org/chatham-house-rule).
+This promotes openness, and inclusion, by not attributing any specific comment to any individual/s.
 The exception is that participants are necessarily listed as attendees of the Steering Committee meeting.